sbcgua/ajson/docsite/docs/40-reading.md

 payload = r->slice( '/payload' ).
 ```

-Performance tip: note, that slice creates a copy of the json tree, and so increases memory consumtion which may be an issue in some cases.
+Performance tip: note, that slice creates a copy of the JSON tree, and so increases memory consumtion which may be an issue in some cases.

 ## Getting node type